standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 |`changesLink`             |<code><i>string</i></code> |The URL to a site where users can request changes (shown in page footer) **(TO DO: clarify where and how this is used)** |
 |`primarySelectionStrategy`|`{}`     |The strategy for selection of what is primary in the IG ([see below])(#primary-selection-strategy). |

-CARMELA - START HERE & resolve issue with filter strategy section same with primary selection

 #### Primary Selection Strategy Configuration Parameters

-> NOTE: The `primarySelectionStrategy` parameter is deprecated as of SHR-CLI 6.7.0.
+> **NOTE**: The `primarySelectionStrategy` parameter is deprecated as of SHR-CLI 6.7.0.
 The functionality has been migrated to the [Content Profile](#content-profile-file).
 Upgrade to SHR-CLI 6.7.0 or higher, and do not implement the `primarySelectionStrategy`.

-The primary selection strategy causes certain **profile**s to be displayed in a _Primary_ section at the top list of **profile**s.
-All other exported **profile**s are listed in a _Supporting_ section below the _Primary_ section.
+The primary selection strategy causes certain profiles to be displayed in a _Primary_ section at the top list of profiles.
+All other exported profiles are listed in a _Supporting_ section below the _Primary_ section.
 The contents of the `primarySelectionStrategy` object are as follows:

 |Parameter |Type    |Description |
 |--------|------|-----------|